anynines/a9s-kubernetes-training/website/docs/postgresql/50-stateful-sets-revisited/10-stateful-sets-revisited.md

 ## A StatefulSet with Mulitple Replicas

-A highgly available PostgreSQL cluster should have `2n+1 | n>= 1` cluster Pods.
-These Pods have to discover another as they need to establish network connections as part of the replication and cluster management communication.
+A highly available PostgreSQL cluster should have `2n+1 | n>= 1` cluster Pods.
+These Pods have to discover one another as they need to establish network connections as part of the replication and cluster management communication.

 ### The Default is Replicas: 3